cocos/cocos-docs/en/publish/publish-qutoutiao-mini-games.md

   - If this entry is not filled, the **remote** folder in the build directory will be packaged in the cpk package.

-  - If this entry is filled in, the constructed rpk package will not include the **remote** folder and you will need to manually upload the **remote** folder to the filled in resource server address.
+  - If this entry is filled in, the built rpk package will not include the **remote** folder and you will need to manually upload the **remote** folder to the filled in resource server address.

   For specific resource management details, see [Resource Management for QTT Mini Game Environment](#resource-management-for-qtt-mini-game-environment).